shadowfaxthewhitehorse/powerbivizs/README.md

 Below is information on the F series, that is, files under the folder F__Series[*] in this GitHub repository (i.e. powerbivizs).
 All these files pertain to the same project.

-6. F series: this is a Power BI dashboard based on data involving a production environment.
+6. F series: this is a Power BI dashboard.

 The dashboard created here is related to a company's sales data.
 The company's sales data has been visualized nicely using Power BI.